mit-rss/wall_follower/README.md

     roslaunch wall_follower wall_follower.launch

 Hopefully this will work without any changes!
+(But it probably won't.)
-To activate the wall follower, hold down the right bumper on the joystick If necessary, tune the parameters in the wall follower so that it works well in real life.
+To activate the wall follower, hold down the right bumper on the joystick As necessary, tune the parameters in the wall follower so that it works well in real life.
 Combine ideas from multiple team members' implementations of the wall follower to make a more robust controller.

+When you are ready to test your wall follower in the testing arena, call a TA over by placing your orange cone on top of your bin!

-Consider how to quantify how well a controller performs, and techniques to improve controller performance.
+Consider how to quantify how well a controller performs, why performance on the robot might differ from performance in the simulator, and what techniques you can use to improve your controller in deployment.
+Your presentation and report on Lab 3 should thoroughly address these topics.

 ### Some reasons it may not be working